-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 12, 2021
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 11, 2022

-The Annual Meeting of Shareholders (the "Annual Meeting") of Mastech Digital, Inc. (the "Company") will be held on Wednesday, May 12, 2021, at 9:00 a.m.
-Eastern Time, to consider and act upon the following matters:
+The Annual Meeting of Shareholders (the "Annual Meeting") of Mastech Digital, Inc. (the "Company") will be held on Wednesday, May 11, 2022, at 9:00 a.m.
+Eastern Time at the Company's headquarters at 1305 Cherrington Parkway, Building 210, Suite 400, Moon Township, PA, to consider and act upon the following matters:

-- 1. The election of two (2) Class I directors to serve for three-year terms or until their respective successors shall have been selected or qualified; - 2.
+- 1. The election of two (2) Class II directors to serve for three-year terms or until their respective successors shall have been selected or qualified; - 2.
 Advisory (non-binding) vote to approve named executive officer compensation; and - 3.
 The transaction of such other business as may properly come before the meeting and any adjournment or postponement thereof.

-The Board of Directors has established the close of business on March 31, 2021, as the record date for the determination of the shareholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors has established the close of business on March 31, 2022, as the record date for the determination of the shareholders entitled to notice of and to vote at the Annual Meeting.

 PLEASE VOTE AS SOON AS POSSIBLE TO ENSURE THAT YOUR VOTE IS RECORDED PROMPTLY EVEN IF YOU PLAN TO ATTEND THE ANNUAL MEETING IN PERSON.
 YOU HAVE THREE OPTIONS FOR SUBMITTING YOUR VOTE BEFORE THE ANNUAL MEETING: VIA THE INTERNET, BY PHONE OR BY MAIL.
 FOR FURTHER DETAILS, SEE "VOTING RIGHTS AND SOLICITATION" IN THE PROXY STATEMENT.
 IF YOU HAVE INTERNET ACCESS, WE ENCOURAGE YOU TO RECORD YOUR VOTE ON THE INTERNET.
-IT IS CONVENIENT, AND IT SAVES YOUR COMPANY SIGNIFICANT PRINTING AND PROCESSING COSTS.
+IT IS CONVENIENT, AND IT SAVES THE COMPANY SIGNIFICANT PRINTING AND PROCESSING COSTS.